turkogluc/pointOfSale-Backend/README.md

-# Point of Sale Frontend
+# Point of Sale Backend

 - Point of Sale with barcode scanning
 - Inventory Management